 Mags: Magazines or publications published on a semi-monthly basis or less frequently should submit to the new magazine category, to reflect the unique deadline, style and service provided by these publications.

 How do I find my SPJ identification number?

-You have to log into the SPJ national website at spj.org/members.asp.
-They should be able to help you if you've forgotten your password.
+Log into the SPJ national website at spj.org/members.asp.
+They will be able to help you if you've forgotten your password.